kongying-tavern/docs/src/ja/manual/guide/auto-tracking/troubleshoot.md

 Occasional teleportation skips of the player indicator cannot be avoided due to the nature of our image recognition algorithm, but you can reduce its occurrence and improve responsiveness with the following actions:

-- Set in-game minimap to "Fixed" (required)
+- Set the in-game minimap to "Fixed" (required)
 - Use a game resolution greater than 720p
 - Improve tracking accuracy by enabling anti-aliasing
 - Reducing tracking interval when it does not impact performance too much